This photo feature of the Chihuahua standard, from head, ears, eyes, to feet, coat, character, and movement makes judging the breed a breeze.

 texture and ruff on the Long.
 We thank international judge and

-world-renowned Chihuahua Graham Foot for sharing these photos.
+world-renowned Chihuahua authority Graham Foot for the photos.

 Long Coats should be of a “soft texture” which is not silky but may be flat or